Reviewed by Lauren Guilbeault

-Passive aggression is when someone shows negative feelings subtly instead of expressively talking about the issues or tackling the discomfort source.
+Passive aggression is when someone shows negative feelings subtly instead of explicitly talking about the issues or tackling the source of discomfort.
 It is often hurtful to tackle difficult emotions like anger, disappointment, and sadness.
-It gets even more difficult to deal with those emotions in relationships with other people, especially when their behaviors are concurrently hostile and confusing.
+It gets even more difficult to deal with those emotions in relationships with other people, especially when their behaviors are simultaneously hostile and confusing.

-You might want to ask, “what is passive-aggressive behavior?”
+You maybe asking yourself, “what is passive-aggressive behavior?”
 Passive aggression is not a mental disorder.
 However, people with mental health conditions may behave that way.
-The issue is that individuals with passive-aggressive behavior find it challenging to express negative feelings openly.
-Although passive-aggressive behavior may feel pleasant or maybe righteous, it gradually destroys personal and professional relationships, removing the chance of ever resolving the underlying issue.
-This article will learn about the signs, causes, and possible solutions to passive aggression.
+The issue is that individuals with passive-aggressive behavior often find it challenging to express negative feelings openly.
+Although passive-aggressive behavior may feel pleasant or maybe even righteous, it can end up destroying personal and professional relationships, removing the chance of ever resolving the underlying issue.
+This article will teach you about the signs, causes, and possible solutions to passive aggression.

 Signs Of Passive Aggression

-These behavior indications mean that the actions are often hard to decipher.
+This type of behavior indicates that the actions are often hard to decipher.
 In some cases, the person’s actions may not be deliberate.
 What you should look out for are recurrent and consistent behavioral patterns.
-The occasional negative behaviors are a normal part of human lives.
+Occasional negative behaviors are a normal part of human life.
 However, if the thought patterns become recurrent, they could be signs of an undiagnosed mental health condition.
-Regular demonstration of passive-aggressive personality disorder may indicate a condition like depression or symptoms like post-traumatic stress disorder (PTSD).
+Regular demonstration of passive-aggressive personality disorder may indicate a condition like depression post-traumatic stress disorder (PTSD).